Trails are no longer closed

 Grizzly bears are extremely sensitive to human presence.
 They can detect people from kilometers away and alter their behaviours.
 This puts increased pressure on these bears, and complicates efforts to gain enough weight, prior to denning.

 - reduce the likelihood of injury or death due to a conflict with this grizzly bear

 - allow the bear to feed in and travel through its natural feeding areas without having to continually modify its behaviour

 - prevent the bear from becoming habituated to people, which could potentially increase conflicts

 - prevent the bear from becoming human food conditioned should a hiker or camper accidentally or intentionally feed the bear

-The closure will remain in effect until further notice, but is intended to be closed until the bears go to den.
+The closure remained in effect until bears went to den.

 The Flank trails will remain open for now, but the COS is urging people to use caution.
 Grizzly bears have very large natural ranges and may be using this area.